Skip to content

 At its core, every Smartup is built like a rocket: a solid foundation, three structural pillars, and a sharp point of execution.

-Every tool we create is grounded in facts, evidence, and tested knowledge.
-The problems we tackle are science-proven, and solutions must stand up to real-world scrutiny. - Democracy
+• Science: Every tool we create is grounded in facts, evidence, and tested knowledge.
+The problems we tackle are science-proven, and solutions must stand up to real-world scrutiny.

-Our process and decisions are open and participatory.
-Everyone has a voice and a vote—no gated hierarchies, no closed rooms. - Collective IQ
+• Democracy: Our process and decisions are open and participatory.
+Everyone has a voice and a vote—no gated hierarchies, no closed rooms.

-Everyone who joins and contributes is an equal owner.
+• Collective Ownership: Everyone who joins and contributes is an equal owner.
 There are no founders, investors, or external shareholders—just people “in it” together.
+Every License holder receives exactly 1 Vote.

-All work and effort are shared—teams build, improve, and sustain everything the Smartup delivers.
-Value is earned by doing, not by owning capital. -
+• Collective Craftsmanship (Wealth): All work and effort are shared.
+Teams build, improve, and sustain everything the Smartup delivers.
+Value is earned by doing, rewarded in Smartup Credits (SC) representing a future claim on the treasury.

 Why a rocket?